RakhithJK/dbeaver-cloudbeaver-wiki/Database-navigator.md

 The Database Navigator is the main tool to work with the structure and content of databases.
-It is placed on the left-hand side of the page of the CloudBeaver main page.
+It is located on the left-hand side of the page.

 [[https://github.com/dbeaver/cloudbeaver/wiki/images/administration/server_configuration/navigator_view.png]]